There’s been a narrative around Jose Mourinho for years now -- the tricky third season.

 Don’t write Jose Mourinho off just yet, but it doesn’t look like he’s ever going to be The Special One again.

 Access to data, about Danny and RunRepeat

 All data is publicly available in this spreadsheet.
 Please feel free to make a copy of the spreadsheet and use it for your own article.
 Please credit RunRepeat as the original source of the data.
 For any questions or media enquiries, please contact Danny at firstname.lastname@example.org.

 Danny is a football expert at RunRepeat.
 He is a Rangers fan, has attended Scotland matches at Hampden for years and loves a game of fives.
-His favorite football boots are Adidas Copa Mundials or anything from the Total 90 or R9 ranges.
+His favorite soccer cleats are Adidas Copa Mundials or anything from the Total 90 or R9 ranges.